ewoij/omtd-docker-components/leica-model-annotator/readme.md

 This is a docker image wrapper around the [Leica Model Annotator](https://github.com/ewoij/leica-model-annotator).

-The docker image is following the component OpenMinTeD guidelines.
+The docker image is following the OpenMinTeD guidelines for the creation of components compatible with the platform.

 ## Usage